-- No cleats (metal or rubber) allowed - Players must wear flat-soled shoes or turf shoes. - No Jewelry or watches are allowed. - No headwear, caps, bandanas, or metal hair clips can be worn - No sleeveless jerseys, casual dress pants, or dress shorts - No eyewear with any type of hard material deemed, by the referee, a potential danger to the player or other.
+- No cleats (metal or rubber) are allowed. - Players must wear flat-soled shoes or turf shoes. - No jewelry, watches, or activity tracking devices are allowed. - No headwear, caps, bandanas, or metal hair clips can be worn. - No sleeveless jerseys, casual dress pants, or dress shorts can be worn. - No eyewear can be worn with any type of hard material deemed by the referee as a potential danger to the player or others.
 Sports goggles are acceptable.
-However, eyewear must be tied at back of head
+Eyewear must be tied at back of head.